kebaldwi/DNAC-TEMPLATES/LABS/LAB-L-CICD-Orchestration/cicd-2-discovery/03-pipeline.md

 1. To create a new **Pipeline** job:

    1. Go to the **Jenkins dashboard** and click on **New Item**
-   2. Give your job the name `DNAC-Hierarchy`
+   2. Give your job the name `DNAC-Discovery`
    3. Select **Pipeline** as the job type
    4. Click **OK**.